 We would rather be exposed to the inconveniences attending too much liberty than those attending too small a degree of it.
 A mature democracy insists on absolute freedom of expression.
 It is improper, for any group to impose its ‘morals’ on another so long as there is no direct harm being caused by those others.

 This includes protection of citizens’ right to peaceful protest, to the extent public order is not adversely affected.
-Detailed Actions to defend Indians’ freedom of expression have been mentioned elsewhere.
+Detailed actions to defend Indians’ freedom of expression have been mentioned elsewhere.

+In particular, we are dedicated to greater internet freedom.
+The Internet offers a communications system uniquely free from government intervention.
+We will remove regulatory barriers to internet innovation, and prevent interference with new technologies such as mobile delivery of voice video data and mobile payment systems.
+We object to any move and toward governance of the internet by any governmental or intergovernmental organization.

 Privacy

 Individuals have the choice of voluntarily renounce their privacy to other private parties.
 However, whenever a government agency seeks their data, it is bound to keep it as private as possible.
 We will strengthen privacy laws, particularly relating to the use of an individual’s data by the government.
+Personal data shared by individuals on the internet should receive full protection from government overreach and individuals should retain the right to control the use of their data by third parties.

+People have a basic right to be secure in their houses, papers, and effects, against unreasonable searches and seizures.
+We will legislate to prevent unwarranted or unreasonable governmental intrusion and surveillance through the use of aerial or other means.
+All security measures and police actions should be viewed through the lens of constitutional freedoms.
+If we trade liberty for security, we shall have neither.

 Census